graphcommerce-org/graphcommerce/.changeset/yellow-boxes-act.md

 '@graphcommerce/magento-cart-payment-method': patch
 ---

-Rmoved empty cart showing between payment and succes page
+Solved an issue where the empty cart would be shown between the payment and success page.